 Like most quality boards in this guide, the All Round Ten is made with a double layer, ultra tough military grade reinforced outer shell with a high density core with drop stitch for durability.
 It also features double layered reinforced side rails for high pressure inflation and increased sturdiness.

 On top, there is a non slip deck with a carry handle as well as bungee cords and D rings for securing your gear.
 Underneath, there is a removable fin.

-This SUP packs down reasonably compactly into a heavy duty padded backpack, making it really easy to transport and store when not in use.
+This SUP packs down reasonably compactly into a rugged carry sack, making it really easy to transport and store when not in use.
 Plus, it comes with everything you need, including an adjustable length paddle, ankle leash, SUP carry strap, repair kit and pump.
 All these accessories mean there is nothing else you’ll need to buy.

 And there you have it, our ultimate guide to the best inflatable SUPs.
 Maybe you might also be interested in our guide on choosing the best inflatable kayak or choosing the best hardshell kayak.
 We have plenty of other guides to help you with camping, including pop up tents, camping fridges and we even have the ultimate camping checklist here.

 Disclaimer: Disclaimer: As an Amazon Associate I earn from qualifying purchases.